Particular/docs.particular.net/samples/multi-tenant/di/sample.md

 ### Message handlers

 One of the benefits of a unit of work is that multiple handlers for the same message will share the same session and commit/rollback together.
-This is how the handlers look:
+This is how the handlers look like:

 snippet: message-handlers